ruby-grape/grape/UPGRADING.md

 - The `except` and `proc` options have been removed from the `values` validator.
 Use `except_values` validator or assign `proc` directly to `values`.
 See [#2501](https://github.com/ruby-grape/grape/pull/2501) for more information.

+- `Passing an options hash and a block to 'desc'` deprecation has been removed.
+Move all hash options to block instead.
+See [#2502](https://github.com/ruby-grape/grape/pull/2502) for more information.

 ### Upgrading to >= 2.2.0

 ### `Length` validator